ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-30-setting-up-jekyll.md

 ---
 title:  "Setting Up Jekyll for Develop GitHub Pages"
 date:   2024-03-30 13:42:04 +0800
-category: Tech_Note/Personal_Website
+category: Tech-Note/Personal-Website
-tags: GitHub_Pages Ruby Jekyll Bundler Minimal_Mistakes
+tags: GitHub-Pages Ruby Jekyll Bundler Minimal-Mistakes
 ---

 In this post, we will talk about how to set up a local Jekyll environment to  test your site before upload to GitHub Pages.
 Then we will introduce Minimal Mistakes, a famous Jekyll theme for personal website.
 Hope you have already known how to deploy a basic GitHub Pages site before reading this.